 To provide the foundation for a deeper understanding of the conceptual tools in computer science.
 Computers, however, are not used in this course.
 The desire of the CIS faculty is that the course present math in rigorous form and require students to deal with abstract systems and mathematical proofs.

-Discrete Mathematics and its Applications, Rosen, 2nd edition
+Discrete Mathematics with Applications, S. S. Epp, 2nd edition